-How Does Consolidating Credit Card Debt Work?
+How Does Credit Card Debt Consolidation Work?

 Credit card debt consolidation benefits borrowers by enabling them to secure lower interest rates and monthly payments.
 If you don’t qualify for an interest rate that’s lower than your combined rate, consolidating your debt might not be worth the trouble.

-1. Use A Balance Transfer Credit Card
+Use A Balance Transfer Credit Card

 The downsides to balance transfer credit cards are their high credit standards and transfer fees.
-To qualify for a balance transfer credit card with 0% APR, borrowers must have a “good” credit score, otherwise they will be denied or stuck with a high interest fee.
+To qualify for a balance transfer credit card with 0% APR, borrowers must have a “good” credit score, or they’ll otherwise be denied or stuck with a high interest fee.
 If you do qualify, pay attention to the card’s balance transfer fees, which can run up to 5% of the amount transferred.

-3. Establish A Debt Management Plan With A Credit Card Counselor
+Establish A Debt Management Plan With A Credit Card Counselor

 However, borrowers should be ready to commit to their credit card counseling agency for the long haul.
-This debt payoff tool helps you to create a long-term plan to repay debts within 3 to 5 years.
-Additionally, you cannot use your credit or get approved for new credit while enrolled in a debt management program.
+This debt payoff tool helps you create a long-term plan to repay debts within 3 to 5 years.
+Additionally, you can’t use your credit or get approved for new credit while enrolled in a debt management program.

-4. Apply For A Home Equity Loan
+Apply For A Home Equity Loan

 Homeowners can determine the potential amount of their home equity loan by subtracting what they still owe on their mortgage from the current value of the home.
 For example, if your home is worth $350,000 but you owe $100,000 on the mortgage, you could potentially borrow $250,000 through a home equity loan.